etecs-ru/typedjson/README.md

 This is a code generator for Go that alleviates JSON marshaling/unmarshaling unrelated structs in typed fashion.

-Imagine, that you send or receive JSON object with some key `config`.
+Imagine, that you send or receive a JSON object with some key `config`.
 The value of this field can correspond to two structs of your Go program: `FooConfig` and `BarConfig`.
 So, the field `Config` in your struct must be able to hold a value of two possible types.
-In this case you basically have next options:
+In this case, you have the following options:

-1. You can declare field `Config` as `interface{}` and somehow determine what type you should expect, assign object of this type to `Config` and then unmarshal object.
+1. You can declare field `Config` as `interface{}` and somehow determine what type you should expect, assign an object of this type to `Config` and then unmarshal object.
 1. You can unmarshal field `Config` separately.
-1. You can implement custom `MarshalJSON`/`UnmarshalJSON` for third type that automatically will handle this cases.
+1. You can implement custom `MarshalJSON`/`UnmarshalJSON` for the third type that automatically will handle these cases.

-This package provides means to generate all boilerplate code for third case.
+This package provides means to generate all boilerplate code for the third case.

 ## Usage